Find Affordable College Courses

 Read More…

-Houston Community College did quite well in this year’s ranking of the best schools for health sciences and services students.
-It came in at #7 on the list.
-Located in the large city of Houston, Houston Community College is a public school with a very large student population.
+Houston Community College landed the #7 spot in the 2023 rankings for the best health sciences and services programs.
+Located in the city of Houston, Houston Community College is a public college with a very large student population.

 Full Health Sciences & Services at Houston Community College Report

-With a ranking of #8, Arizona State University - Skysong did quite well on this year’s best schools for health sciences and services students.
-Located in the midsize city of Scottsdale, ASU - Skysong is a public school with a fairly large student population.
+Arizona State University - Skysong ranked #8 on this year’s Best Health Sciences & Services Schools in the Southwest Region list.
+Located in the medium-sized city of Scottsdale, ASU - Skysong is a public college with a very large student population.

 While working on their degree, health science majors at ASU - Skysong accumulate an average of around $26,000 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $318.